 We aspire to provide our clients with a service that is second to none giving our clients Legal Services in a professional way and yet making it personal to suit the individual needs of our clients.
 We take the time to understand our clients’ needs making it our goal to provide our clients with excellent service.
 We are constantly striving to improve and exceed expectations.
-Since its inception in January 2011, our primary areas of Practice have been Immigration and Property Services.
+Since its inception in January 2011, our primary areas of Practice have been Property and Immigration Services in East London.

 Legend Solicitors have the resources, dedication and expertise to deal with not only straight forward transactions but also complex Property Transactions.
 We provide cost effective legal services to individuals Purchasing residential properties.

 We are Members of the Conveyancing Panels of almost all the leading Financial Institutions and therefore we are able to turn transactions around in relatively short period to meet our clients’ high service level standards.
 Whilst resolving any issues that arise during the course of the transaction we keep you regularly informed of developments throughout the transactions.

 We take pride in saying that we have passed rigorous tests conducted by the Law Society to remain a Member of the Conveyancing Quality Scheme (CQS) so our clients can be assured that they get the best quality of conveyancing.
 So, we ask you to give us the opportunity of providing you our services on all your Property Matters and we are confident that we shall not disappoint you.

 Buying your home for the first time can be an exciting prospect but it can also be a mine filed if you do not have the right advice and a Solicitor to guide you through the process.

 Engaging a Solicitor who is a member of the Law Society’s Conveyancing Quality Scheme for this process will ensure that your interests are safely protected.

 We, at Legend Solicitors will do just that and meet the high standards set by the Law Society.